haraldh/VerityBook/README.md

 - sssd
 - support more clevis pins and mixed pins
 - firmware update
+- option to always clean data disk on boot
 - selinux?

 ## Complete / What works already?